Skip to main content

 • Downloadable workbook and slides for practitioners

-• Information on Humberside Police's knife amnesty and 'What's the Point?' campaign
+• Information on Humberside Police's 'What's the Point?' campaign

-Together, we can break the cycle of knife crime and help create safer communities.
+Together, we can break the cycle of knife violence and help create safer communities.

 If you, or anyone you know, struggles with these subjects, please visit our help and support page.
 Contact the police on 101 if you are concerned about serious violence, have information or need to report an incident.
 In case of an emergency, call 999.